soft-lang/soft/README.md

 in the grammar below.

-The order in which you create NodeTypes by calling `New_Node_Type()` that determine their precedence, unless specified explicitly via the `Precedence` input param.
+The order in which you create NodeTypes by calling `New_Node_Type()` determine their precedence, unless explicitly specified via the `Precedence` input param.

 Just like with `LiteralPatterns`, there must be exactly one capture group.
-If you need multiple paranthesis, use `(?:)` to avoid capturing them.
+If you need multiple parentheses, use `(?:)` to avoid capturing them.

 ```sql
 SELECT New_Node_Type(_Language := 'TestLanguage', _NodeType := 'VALUE', _NodePattern := '(?:^| )((?#VALUE))(?: |$)');